tigransimonyan/personal-gallery/_pages/about.md

 <div class="col-sm-12 col-md-4">
 Heeeey (:
 <br/><br/>
 I am a researcher living in Armenia.
 This website is intended to showcase my research on places, people and buildings.
 But that's not all.
-You can find my other works at the links below.
+You can find my other works on the links below.
 <br/><br/>
 <ul>
 	<li>